 It’s relatively easy to order.

 Unlike some tapware finishes – like bright colours or specific metallic finishes, black tapware is easy to acquire and order.
 Because of its popularity, it’s easy to order or purchase from most plumbing stores.

 Black tapware can suit most interior styles.
 It’s most commonly featured in modern and contemporary spaces, but has been used successfully in heritage or country styled spaces.
 It all comes down to choosing the right shape of mixer to suit the interior style.

-Won’t show finger prints.
+Won’t show finger prints as much as chrome.

-Unlike chrome, finger prints can be less visible on matt black tapware.
+Unlike chrome, finger prints can be less visible on matte black tapware.
 Most black tapware is manufactured with an electroplated finish for durability and resistance to marks and scratches.
 Despite this finish, the tapware can still be prone to damage if not looked after.

 Now here are the cons of Black Tapware

 No matter what the finish is on your black taps, the colour will fade over time.
 Trust the plumber on this because they are the ones that come to replace it when the colour has gone off or it looks more grey than black.

 The best way to avoid your black tapware from fading is to wipe the taps with a washer or microfiber cloth after every wash.
 This can be annoying, but I can guarantee this will prolong the look of your black tapware.